ON THIS PAGE

 To rotate log files and delete unnecessary files with the CLI:

-You can issue the request system storage cleanup
+You can issue the request system storage cleanup dry-run

-On SRX Series devices, the /var
+On SRX Series Firewalls, the /var

-is hosted in a separate partition (instead of the root partition).
+separate partition (instead of the root partition).
+If the operating system

-If Junos OS installation fails as a result of insufficient space:
+installation fails as a result of insufficient space:

 Use the